scaamp/FiReX/README.md

 - **Comparative analysis** – allows comparison of two periods and **drill-down** into specific data entries
 ---

-> 🛡️ Projekt przeznaczony wyłącznie do celów edukacyjnych i demonstracyjnych.
+> 🛡️ Projekt przeznaczony wyłącznie do celów demonstracyjnych.
 > This project is intended for educational and demonstration purposes only.